dranov/cosplit-artefact/README.md

      (exported to `eth-erc20-split.csv`) by considering only `erc20_transfer` and `non_erc20_single_call` (and normalising such that their sum is 100%).

+  - **Note**: re-running the Jupyter notebook requires at least 16 GB of RAM, and might, in some circumstances, require more than that.
+If the Python kernel gets killed while the computation is ongoing, allocate more RAM to the VM or machine you are running the computation in.

 6. Check that these figures match the ones in the paper.

 ## List of claims